steven85048/CellularAutomataGame/README.md

 A rule can only be matched if every flat edge of the set touches an empty space.

 ### Algorithm Pseudocode:
+- High level idea: Use a modified version of the Aho-Corasick automaton that accepts a language of 2D patterns to match shapes of arbitrary size quickly.
+Keep track of all current sets on the board using disjoint set operations that sets the upper left corner as the root for each set.

 - Preprocessing: Construct a DFA using the shape dictionary:
 	- Q: Each state is how a certain rectangle configuration